Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: Related Work

 \section{Related Work}

-How well pre-trained LMs adapt to data from a future time periods has undergone extensive study in recent years.
-Temporal degradation has been found to be a challenge for many NLP tasks, including language modeling \citep{lazaridou2021mind}, NER \citep{agarwal2022temporal,rijhwani-preotiuc-pietro-2020-temporally,ushio-etal-2022-named}, QA \citep{dhingra2022time}, entity linking \citep{zaporojets2022tempel}, and others \citep{Luu2022,amba2021dynamic}.
-All of this work has found that the performance of LMs degrades as the temporal distance between the training data and the test data increases, sometimes called ``temporal misalignment'' \citep{Luu2022}.
-Our work adds to this line of research by studying how different language models developed over the years can generalize to a new NER test set when trained on data from twenty years ago.
+How well pre-trained LMs adapt to data from future time periods has undergone extensive study.
+Temporal degradation has been found to be a challenge for many tasks, including language modeling \citep{lazaridou2021mind}, NER \citep{augenstein2017generalisation,agarwal-nenkova-2022-temporal,rijhwani-preotiuc-pietro-2020-temporally,ushio-etal-2022-named}, QA \citep{dhingra-etal-2022-time}, entity linking \citep{zaporojets2022tempel}, and others \citep{luu-etal-2022-time,amba2021dynamic}.
+All of this work has found that the performance of LMs degrades as the temporal distance between the training data and the test data increases, sometimes called ``temporal misalignment'' \citep{luu-etal-2022-time}.
+In contrast to the prior work, we study performance deterioration on a dataset that has been heavily used to develop NER models over a period of 20 years, and conduct extensive experiments that aim to disentangle the effects of aging training sets from those due to heavy test reuse.

-Most closely related to our work is \citet{agarwal2022temporal}, who analyzed a Twitter NER dataset \citep{rijhwani-preotiuc-pietro-2020-temporally} over the period 2014-2019, and found no performance deterioration when using RoBERTa-based representations.
-We build on this line of work by carefully measuring performance deterioration of models trained on the well-known CoNLL-2003 dataset, when evaluated on modern data.
+Most closely related to our work is \citet{agarwal-nenkova-2022-temporal}, who analyzed a recently created Twitter NER dataset \citep{rijhwani-preotiuc-pietro-2020-temporally} over the period 2014-2019, and found no performance deterioration when using RoBERTa-based representations.
+We build on this line of work by carefully measuring performance deterioration of models trained on the CoNLL-2003 dataset when evaluated on modern data.
 We analyze which factors are necessary for an NER model trained on a 20-year-old dataset to generalize well to modern data.
-These include model size, time period, domain of the pre-training corpus, model architecture and amount of fine-tuning data.
-Furthermore, we present evidence in support of the hypothesis that most performance degradation is due to temporal deterioration and not adaptive overfitting on a very well-studied 20-year old dataset.
+Furthermore, the large 20-year gap helps us focus on not only temporal deterioration, but also if the extensive test reuse leads to adaptive overfitting.
+We present evidence in support of the hypothesis that most performance degradation is due to temporal drift and not adaptive overfitting.